kircherlab/CADD-browserTracks/README.md

 ## Usage

-To view the tracks in UCSC genome browser we have to link to `hub.txt`, i.e in case of this repository on GitHub to http://genome.ucsc.edu/cgi-bin/hgTracks?db=hg19&hubUrl=https://raw.githubusercontent.com/kircherlab/CADD-browserTracks/master/hub.txt for hg19/GRCh37 and
+To view the tracks in UCSC genome browser, you need to link to `hub.txt`, i.e in case of this repository on GitHub to http://genome.ucsc.edu/cgi-bin/hgTracks?db=hg19&hubUrl=https://raw.githubusercontent.com/kircherlab/CADD-browserTracks/master/hub.txt for hg19/GRCh37 and